 MVStudio is intended to be a lightweight, easy to use, and integrated SfM (Structure from Motion) and MVS (Multi-View Stereo) solution.
 You can obtain MVStudio by building it from the source code or downloading the prebuilt binary files.

-Source code, executable files, and HowTo can be found from the GitHub page.
+Source code, executable files, and more information can be found on the GitHub page.

 PolyFit implements the hypothesis and selection based surface reconstruction method described in the following paper:

 Liangliang Nan, Peter Wonka.
 "PolyFit: Polygonal Surface Reconstruction from Point Clouds".
 ICCV 2017.

 which is dedicated for reconstructing 3D models of piecewise planar objects from point clouds.